 - Distillation – The final process of distillation, the solution is vaporized and collected in a distillation cooling system.
 Each compound in the plant can be separated because of the variations in volatility, or boiling point, so the result is a relatively clean product.

 The final product is a golden, thick solid product with a consistency that’s similar to honey.

 Where to get EU GMP CBD distillate

 We have partnered with some leading suppliers of EU GMP CBD distillate and isolate.
-Both products are, as you probably guessed, GMP and certified by the EU, listed in the Eudra database, and available for export globally.
+Both products are, as you probably guessed, GMP and certified by the EU, and available for export globally.
 We offer the best pricing and have the ability to accommodate extremely large orders.

 We offer wholesale orders for our subscribers.
 The pricing for EU GMP CBD Distillate is as follows:

 - 11 – 50kg – €3,750

 - 100kg+ – Negotiable

 We also have great pricing for EU GMP CBD isolates.